AlexiaNomena/MIASA/README.md

 ### Important Note
 Higher versions of the above packages could be also be suitable for MIASA.
 Feel free to contact us in case you encounter unresolved problems.

-Because of package changes and updates, the figures shown in the Manuscript might not be reproducible.
-However, we expect that the results obtained will not extremely deviate from one another.
+Because of package changes and updates for the visualization (UMAP, t-SNE), the figures shown in the Manuscript might not be reproducible.
+However, we expect that the results obtained will still be essentially the same.

 ### In the folder Manuscript_examples:
 This folder contains all the codes that were used to produce the manuscripts results